 While watching the business news channel, you might have heard experts stating terms like defensive stocks or cyclical stocks.
+Learn how to select defensive stocks and cyclical stocks in your portfolio by enrolling in NSE Academy Certified Equity Research Analysis course on Elearnmarkets.

 But what’s the meaning of these terms and what impact they can have on your portfolio?